Tesla's secret success story: Model 3 is best selling luxury car in America

 Add in the dual motor all-wheel drive, which Tesla said comprises almost all of its current production run, and you get a starting price of about $55,000.
 And that's before paying extra for autopilot features, special colors or wheels and other premium options.

 The fact that the Model 3 is selling in a luxury car price range is not a bad thing for Tesla.
-Luxury cars are more profitable than mass market cars.
+Luxury cars are more profitable than mass-market cars.
 That's crucial for Tesla's attempt to become profitable and avoid a cash crunch that its critics are expecting.

 CEO Elon Musk even acknowledged this the reason the $35,000 Model 3 will have to wait.